-To analyze the complexity, we note that computing the product consists of the following three steps. \begin{itemize} \item Compute $M_1 := D_\xi M_E$ by multiplying the diagonal matrix $D_\xi$ by each column of $M_E$.
-This requires $\mathcal{O}(p N)$ operations.
+To analyze the complexity, we note that computing the product consists of the following three steps.
+Recall that $M_{E'} \in \mathbb{R}^{N \times p'}$ is the matrix whose columns are all the vectors in the finite set $E'$. \begin{itemize} \item Compute $M_1 := D_\xi M_{E'}$ by multiplying the diagonal matrix $D_\xi$ by each column of $M_{E'}$.
+This requires $\mathcal{O}(p' N)$ operations.

-\item Compute $M_2 := R H M_1$ by applying the trimmed Walsh-Hadamard transform to all columns of $M_1$ in $\mathcal{O}(p N \log m)$ operations.
+\item Compute $M_2 := R H M_1$ by applying the trimmed Walsh-Hadamard transform to all columns of $M_1$ in $\mathcal{O}(p' N \log m)$ operations.

-\item Compute $M_3 := G M_2$ where $G \in \mathbb{R}^{m \times n}$ and $M_2 \in \mathbb{R}^{n \times N}$.
-Choose $\alpha = \frac{\log p}{\log m}$, yielding $p = m^\alpha$.
+\item Compute $M_3 := G M_2$ where $G \in \mathbb{R}^{m \times n}$ and $M_2 \in \mathbb{R}^{n \times p'}$.
+Choose $\alpha = \frac{\log p'}{\log m}$, yielding $p' = m^\alpha$.
 Split $G$ and $M_2$ up into blocks

-for $r = \lceil \frac{n}{m} \rceil$ such that $G_1, \dots, G_r \in \mathbb{R}^{m \times m}$ and $V_{j} \in \mathbb{R}^{m \times p}$ for $j \in [r]$.
+for $r = \lceil \frac{n}{m} \rceil$ such that $G_1, \dots, G_r \in \mathbb{R}^{m \times m}$ and $V_{j} \in \mathbb{R}^{m \times p'}$ for $j \in [r]$.
 If necessary, pad the matrices with zero rows and columns such that the corresponding submatrices have the same size.
 Since $n \geq m$, this only changes the numbers of rows or columns by at most a constant factor.

 Each of the $r$ block multiplications required to compute this product is a multiplication of an $m \times m$ matrix by an $m \times m^\alpha$ matrix and thus requires $\mathcal{O}(m^{f(\alpha)})$ operations with $f$ as in Proposition \ref{prop_fastmm}.
-In the end, we need $\mathcal{O}(p m r)$ operations to sum up the values for all entries of the result.
+In the end, we need $\mathcal{O}(p' m r)$ operations to sum up the values for all entries of the result.
 In total, the number of operations is